Press releases 2018

 Mr Justin Maciejewski DSO MBE appointed Director General of the National Army Museum

-11 January 2018: The National Army Museum announces the appointment of Mr Justin Maciejewski DSO MBE as the new Director General.
+National Army Museum appoints Mr Justin Maciejewski DSO MBE as the new Director General.
+Maciejewski will take up the position on 26 February 2018.